taigera/docker-registry-tool/README.md

 If you want to get all images stored in the server, then you must type `docker_registry_tool images`.

 ### List all tags stored in the Taiger Docker Registry
 If you want to get all tags of an image, then you must type `docker_registry_tool tags --remote-image {IMAGE TO CHECK}`.
 Replace `{IMAGE TO CHECK}` with the proper image name.
-For example, `docker_registry_tool tags --remote-image ubuntu`
+For example, `docker_registry_tool tags --remote-image ubuntu`.

 ### Search for an image stored in the Taiger Docker Registry
 Issue the following command to search for an image: `docker_registry_tool search --criteria {SEARCH CRITERIA}`.
 Replace `{SEARCH CRITERIA}` with the proper search criteria.
 The command will return a list with the names of the images that satisfy the search condition.
 For example, `docker_registry_tool search --criteria ub` will retrieve all names that contains "ub".